JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 # Differences in functionality #

-The following is my attempt to briefly document major differences in functionality.
+The following is my attempt to briefly document major differences in functionality across parsers.
 It is important to note that these SAS files are basically data tables, i.e., a big spreadsheet with column names and rows of values.

 A lot of differences in functionality between programs involve parsing quality.
 In particular there are many differences in terms of support for: